madhujoshi/bytedocked/README.md

 ansible-playbook site.yml

-If you want to override parameters, the command would be: ansible-playbook site.yml --extra-vars "keypair=bytecubed-kp "
+If you want to override parameters, the command would be: ansible-playbook site.yml --extra-vars "keypair=bytecubed-kp group=my-sg"
 ```

 This should take about 5 minutes to complete the setup.
-Finally it prints the http and https URLs.
+Find the DNS name of the instance the playbooks created and access it.
 Paste them in your browser or use curl commands as shown below (replace the ec2 DNS name):

 ```
 curl -I http://ec2-18-191-120-50.us-east-2.compute.amazonaws.com/